arpa2/DNS-mixer/doc/acl-rules.md

 into the current DNS state of the parent zone.
 Similar update-propagating behaviours can also be found in Multicast DNS.

+One might be tempted to think that DNSSEC signing could be done with this mechanism, but this is not true; DNSSEC requires sets of records to come together; resource record sets are signed at once, and even more is combined into an `NSEC3` signature.
+There is no need for this application either; plenty of software already performs to satisfaction in this arena.

 ## Integers